Amazon SNS message ordering details for FIFO topics - Amazon Simple Notification Service

 The sequence number is a large, non-consecutive number that Amazon SNS assigns to each message.
 The length of the sequence number is 128-bits, and continues to increase for each Message Group.
 The sequence number is passed to the subscribed Amazon SQS queues as part of the message body.
 However, if you enable raw message delivery, the message that's delivered to the Amazon SQS queue doesn't include the sequence number or any other Amazon SNS message metadata.

 Amazon SNS FIFO topics define ordering in the context of a message group.
-For more information, see Message grouping for FIFO topics.
+For more information, see Amazon SNS message grouping for FIFO topics.